mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 [Previous](1982-11-17-Blue-Cliff-Record-Case-34) \|
 [Next](1985-06-22-Introduction-to-Buddhism)

 #### Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on the “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
 He begins with the first foundation: contemplation of the body as “impure”.
 Along the way, he discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
+Also: why the word “Zen” is overused.

 (Transcriber’s Note: Although Katagiri Roshi uses the word *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West.
 The Nishijima & Cross translation of the Shobogenzo chapter in question uses *not pure*.
 Some of this talk appears in Chapter 9 of *The Light That Shines Through Infinity*, in the section “Dogen’s Not-Pure Body”.)